 TheNam Khan River (Behind the dam)

-One hours drive from town along both made and unmade roads lies some particularly unspoiled areas of Luang Prabang save for the electricity pylons along the river.
+One hours drive from town along both made and unmade roads lies some particularly unspoiled areas of Luang Prabang.
 Here little has changed and you are rewarded with clear still waters that lend themselves to any of the activities we offer be it fishing, cruising or water skiing.
-Bird watching remains elusive except for some kingfishers and avocets, we can hear them but their not flying much!
+Bird watching remains elusive except for some kingfishers and avocets, we can hear them but they are not flying much!
 Lunch options are limited here so a prepared picnic from your hotel may be an option or we can arrange for caterers from L’Elephant Group to service all your needs.